 The plan below shows the proposed new site boundary line between the Vono and Albright and Wilson land, with the John’s Lane right of way now passing through the Vono owned land.
 Not shown on this plan is the figure of 8 pool (Vono lagoon) formed by merging the former Stour Valley Brickworks claypit and the former Groveland colliery pit below it.

 It is evident that as a direct consequence of this landswap, that the subsidiary lagoon on the Albright and Wilson site was then created.

 The 1965 map shows the state of the two lagoons and site boundary.

 Further land appears to have been needed thereafter by London Works Steel.
 The following letter from 1971 indicates that John’s Lane itself was raised by two feet.

-The following letter from Duport Properties Limited from 1973 confirms that this company had for some time been pursuing Albright and Wilson for a further land aquisition.
-This letter refers to “The Eastern side” of their pool, presumably refering to the subsidiary lagoon, which at this time was still shaped in a distinctive kidney shape.
+The following letter from Duport Properties Limited from 1973 confirms that this company had for some time been pursuing Albright and Wilson for a further land acquisition.
+This letter refers to “The Eastern side” of their pool, presumably referring to the subsidiary lagoon, which at this time was still shaped in a distinctive kidney shape.

 The following planning application DC/837 was subsequently submitted by Albright and Wilson in August 1974.
 By this time changes in legislation were starting to bite concerning The Control of Pollution Act.
 Before a site licence was granted however, Albright and Wilson and Duport Properties Limited between them manged to evade any scrutiny concerning waste materials deposited between their two sites, by the latter gaining some of the Albright and Wilson land.